Local Dimension is Unbounded for Planar Posets: Notation, Terminology and Background Discussion

 \subsection{Structural Graph Theory}

-The first major result linking dimension with structural graph theory is due to Joret, Micek, Milans, Trotter, Walczak and Wang~\cite{bib:JMMTWW16}, who showed that for each pair $(t,h)$ of positive integers, there is a least positive integer $d(t,h)$ so that if $P$ is a poset of height $h$ and the tree-width of the cover graph of $P$ is~$t$, then $\dim(P)\le d(t,h)$.
+The first major result linking dimension with structural graph theory is due to Joret, Micek, Milans, Trotter, Walczak and Wang~\cite{bib:JMMTWW16}, who showed that for each pair $(t,h)$ of positive integers, there is a least positive integer $d(t,h)$ so that if $P$ is a poset of height $h$ and the tree-width\footnote{We refer the reader to \cite{bib:D18} for the concepts of tree-width and path-width.} of the cover graph of $P$ is~$t$, then $\dim(P)\le d(t,h)$.
 A poset of height~$1$ is an antichain and has dimension at most~$2$, so it is of interest to study $d(t,h)$ only when $h\ge2$.
 Trotter and Moore~\cite{bib:TroMoo77} showed that $d(1,h)=3$ for all $h\ge2$, and Joret, Micek, Trotter, Wang, and Wiechert~\cite{bib:JMTWW16} showed that $d(2,h)\le 1276$ for all $h\ge2$.
-As is well known, the posets in the Kelly construction~\cite{bib:Kell81} have cover graphs with path-width at most~$3$, so $d(t,h)$ goes to infinity with $h$ when $t\ge3$.
-The best bounds to date in the general case are due to Joret, Micek, Ossona and Wiechert~\cite{bib:JMOW16}:
+Recently, Seweryn~\cite{bib:Sewe19} has given the following substantive improvement:\quad $d(2,h)\le 12$.
+It is a relatively simple exercise to show that the posets in the Kelly construction~\cite{bib:Kell81} have cover graphs with path-width at most~$3$, so $d(t,h)$ goes to infinity with $h$ when $t\ge3$.
+The best bounds to date in the general case are due to Joret, Micek, Ossona de Mendez and Wiechert~\cite{bib:JMOW16}:

 However, Felsner, M\'{e}sz\'{a}ros and Micek~\cite{bib:FeMeMi17} proved that the Boolean dimension of a poset is bounded in terms of the tree-width of its cover graph, independent of its height.
 Formally, here is their result.